IBM/dbb-zappbuild/REPORT.md

 MortgageApplication/cobol/epscmort.cbl
 MortgageApplication/link/epsmlist.lnk
 ```
-While the above build list intersects with the changes on the upstream branch main and the setting `reportUpstreamChangesIntersectionFailsBuild=true` is activated, a warning is written to the build console output and the build state is flagged as Error:
+While the above build list intersects with the changes on the upstream branch main and the setting `reportConcurrentChangesIntersectionFailsBuild=true` is activated, a warning is written to the build console output and the build state is flagged as Error:
 ```
 ** Build start at 20211221.110944.009
 ** Repository client created for https://10.3.20.96:10443/dbb
 ** Build output located at /u/ibmuser/outDir/mortgageout/build.20211221.110944.009
-** Build result created for BuildGroup:MortgageApplication-reportUpstreamChanges BuildLabel:build.20211221.110944.009 at https://10.3.20.96:10443/dbb/rest/buildResult/62001
+** Build result created for BuildGroup:MortgageApplication-reportConcurrentChanges BuildLabel:build.20211221.110944.009 at https://10.3.20.96:10443/dbb/rest/buildResult/62001
 ** --impactBuild option selected.
 Building impacted programs for application MortgageApplication ** Writing report of upstream changes to /u/ibmuser/outDir/mortgageout/build.20211221.110944.009/upstreamChanges.txt *!!
 MortgageApplication/cobol/epscsmrt.cbl is changed on the mainBuildBranch (main) and intersects with the current build list.